gundik/box-with-three-tabs/README.md

 This is a simple web application providing three main functionalities:

-0. providing data read from a locally stored log file (Verilog file), parsing it and presenting some sample data
+1. providing data read from a locally stored log file (Verilog file), parsing it and presenting some sample data
-0. serving data from three RSS feeds ordered by date of publication (newest first)
+1. serving data from three RSS feeds ordered by date of publication (newest first)
-0. showing some photographs taken from Flickr using Flickr API
+1. showing some photographs taken from Flickr using Flickr API

 The app consists of:
-- the main `dist/index.html` file
+- the main `index.html` file
 - `vendor.js` file with all tools/utility JavaScript libraries (jQeury, MomentJS, Lodash, url-parse library) used by the app
-- dependency to `systemjs` library which helps to run the app combined with the vendor libs
+- `systemjs` dependency library which helps to run the app combined with the vendor libs
 - locally stored Verilog file provided by a separate server

 All JavaScript files are build using Webpack.
-The build process can be carried out using npm scripts (see `package.json` file and description below).
+The build process can be carried out using <i>npm scripts</i> (see `package.json` file and description below).
 The html build is done in runtime using precompiled Handlebars templates.

 ## Repository content